 Legal and Regulatory Information

-Phi Finney McDonald UK Ltd (“PFM UK”, “we”, “us”, “our”) is a limited company registered in England, with registered number 12245900, and which practices from 25 Southampton Buildings, Holborn, London, WC2A 1AL.
-A list of directors is available for inspection at that address.
+Phi Finney McDonald UK Ltd (“PFM UK”, “we”, “us”, “our”) is a company registered in England and Wales (registered number 12245900), and which practices from the registered address of 25 Southampton Buildings, Holborn, London, WC2A 1AL.

-PFM UK is authorised and regulated by the Solicitors Regulation Authority of England (“SRA”) with the SRA number 669330.
+Phi Finney McDonald UK Ltd is authorised and regulated by the Solicitors Regulation Authority (“SRA”) with the SRA Number 669330.
 The SRA Standards & Regulations 2019 set out our professional and ethical rules and obligations (including the SRA Codes of Conduct and SRA Accounts Rules), and you can view them at www.sra.org.uk.

 Our VAT number is 348492858.